TimSchneider42/python-natnet-client/README.md

             print("Received {} frames in {}s".format(num_frames, i + 1))
 ```

-In this example, we first instantiate `NatNetClient` with the connection parameters and attach one callback function to each of its events.
+In this example, we first instantiate `NatNetClient` with the connection parameters and attach one callback function to
-The `streaming_client.on_data_description_received_event` event is triggered whenever a new data description packet arrives, while the `streaming_client.on_data_frame_received_event` event is triggered on each incoming data frame.
+each of its events.
+The `streaming_client.on_data_description_received_event` event is triggered whenever a new data
+description packet arrives, while the `streaming_client.on_data_frame_received_event` event is triggered on each
+incoming data frame.
 For the configuration of the NatNet server, please refer to the official documentation.

-We then use `streaming_client` instance as a context manager, which is equivalent to calling `streaming_client.connect()` (and `streaming_client.shutdown()` afterwards).
+We then use `streaming_client` instance as a context manager, which is equivalent to
-After the client has been connected, we request the model definitions from the server, which causes it to send a data description packet.
+calling `streaming_client.connect()` (and `streaming_client.shutdown()` afterwards).
+After the client has been
+connected, we request the model definitions from the server, which causes it to send a data description packet.
+Note
-Note that data frames do not have to be explicitly requested but are continuously streamed once a connection has been established.
+that data frames do not have to be explicitly requested but are continuously streamed once a connection has been
+established.

-Apart from requesting model definitions, the `NatNetClient` class allows sending arbitrary commands to the NatNet server via the `send_command` and `send_request` functions.
+Apart from requesting model definitions, the `NatNetClient` class allows sending arbitrary commands to the NatNet server
-For a list of different commands and requests, please refer to the official documentations.
+via the `send_command` and `send_request` functions.
+For a list of different commands and requests, please refer to the
+official documentations.

+## Notes

+As of Motive version 2.3, the marker positions of rigid bodies are only transmitted correctly if "Y-up" is selected in
+the streaming pane.
+If "Z-up" is selected, the frame of the rigid bodies is rotated but the marker positions are not,
+resulting in wrong positions of the markers relative to the rigid body.